umr-dbs/vat-docs/src/instructions/auf_dem_trockenen.md

 <img src="images/auf_dem_trockenen_12.png" width="50%" height="auto" alt="Raster Vector Join">

-The result is that the vector data is spatially linked to the raster data by position.
+The result is that the vector data is spatially joined to the raster data by position.
 Therefore, new columns are added to the vector data table containing the information.

 <img src="images/auf_dem_trockenen_13.png" width="100%" height="auto" alt="Data table Calopteryx splendens oekosystematlas">

-The _Histogram_ operator can be used to visualise the distribution of occurrence data as a function of average temperature.
+The _Histogram_ operator can be used to visualize the distribution of occurrence data as a function of average temperature.

 <img src="images/auf_dem_trockenen_14.png" width="50%" height="auto" alt="Histogram">

-To visualise the classified data, it is recommended to use the _Class Histogram_ operator, which translates the IÖR land classification numbers into class names using the metadata.
+To visualize the classified data, it is recommended to use the _Class Histogram_ operator, which translates the IÖR land classification numbers into class names using the metadata.

 <img src="images/auf_dem_trockenen_15.png" width="50%" height="auto" alt="Class histogram">

 The plots then show the distribution of occurrences of _Calopteryx splendens_ as a function, firstly, of the average temperature on 1 January 2000 and, secondly, of the land-use classification of the IÖR Landklassifikation.
 Now the time selection menu at the top can be used to observe the change between the observation and the temperature and land use classification over the course of the year.
-But please note, that the land classification does not change over time, only the species occurrences.
+Please note that the land classification does not change over time, only the species occurrences.

 <img src="images/auf_dem_trockenen_16.png" width="100%" height="auto" alt="Overview Calopteryx splendens final">